v-dem/queasy-db/README.md

 ## Package `v-dem/queasy-db`

-QuEasy DB is a set of database access classes for CRUD operations.
+QuEasy DB is a set of database access classes mainly for CRUD operations.
-Some of the most usual queries can be built automatically (like `SELECT` by field value, `UPDATE`, `INSERT` and `DELETE`).
+Some of the most usual queries can be built automatically (like `SELECT` by unique field, `UPDATE`, `INSERT` and `DELETE`).
 Complex queries can be defined in database and/or tables config.
+Also there's a simple query builder.
 The main goal is to separate `SQL` queries out of `PHP` code and provide an easy way for CRUD operations.

 ### Features

 * QuEasy DB extends `PDO` class, so any project which uses `PDO` can be seamlessly moved to use QuEasy DB.
 * Simple CRUD database operations in just one PHP code row.
+* Simple query builder.
 * Separating SQL queries from PHP code.

 ### Requirements